-This page contains information about email in general, and the settings you will need to use to set up your email account on any internet connected device, PC, Mac, Laptop, iPad, Tablet, iPhone, Smartphone.
+This page contains information about email in general, plus the settings you will need to use to set up your email account on any internet connected device, PC, Mac, Laptop, iPad, Tablet, iPhone, Smartphone.

-I have gone into quite some detail but left out the more complicated information.
 If you need any further information on how to do anything mentioned on this page, call me.

 POP OR IMAP?

-POP and IMAP are just different ways of connecting to your mailbox on the server
+POP and IMAP are just different ways of connecting to your mailbox on the server.

 WHAT IS A POP CONNECTION?